CheatInNeed/02369_Tower_Defense/SprintLog.md

 - [ ] Enemies - Sprites, more waves - Roland
 - [ ] Maps and paths, non- and buildable tiles, Kasper
 - [ ] Game state - pause, next wave (maybe main menu) Yaasir og peter

+### Sprint 2 completion talk:
+- More scalable solution for maps is needed.
+For a future sprint
+- All branches are merged and code works!
+- Test driven development not used for this sprint.
+Tests will be written later.
+  - Peter Roland will later in the product do "user" tests
+- Peter and Yaasirs work need to comply with the design principles - will be fixed later
+- We now have something to show to costumer!
+Feedback will be gathered.

+- [x] Tower placement - with simple sprite - Towers shooting (targeting maybe next sprint) - Ludvig og Alexander
+- [x] Enemies - Sprites, more waves - Roland
+- [x] Maps and paths, non- and buildable tiles, Kasper
+- [x] Game state - pause, next wave (maybe main menu) Yaasir og peter

+## Sprint 3 planning:
+- Kasper: More maps and more scalable solution - Paths and tiles needs to contained in the map - Map loader (TMX)
+  - Tile from map file needs to be the tiles towers are placed on
+- Alexander og Ludvig: More towers - 3 in total: Cannon (splash), lava/water tower (short range beam?), classic tower (dart monkey) - subject to change.
+  - Gui for choosing towers
+- Peter og Yaasir: Pausing between waves and main menu continued (Selected ) - start next wave?
+- Roland: Player class - MUST DO!!!
+- Roland: Tests!
+-
+- Augments!
+Cherry on top - will maybe implement in next sprint

+Deadline 20/11